Heat was contributing factor in July death of Yakima Valley farmworker

 CPR was performed and a wet compress was placed on Gueta Vargas’ forehead.
 His breathing picked up, then stopped, according to Casey Schilperoort, a spokesperson for the Yakima County Sheriff’s Office.

-Gonzalez Cortez said her family was initially told Gueta Vargas was OK, but when she saw her father’s truck and a Sheriff’s car pull up to the office lot without her father in sight, she knew something was wrong.
+Gonzalez Cortez said her family was initially told Gueta Vargas was OK, but when she saw her father’s truck and a sheriff’s car pull up to the office lot without her father in sight, she knew something was wrong.
 A deputy informed them he had died.

 She is concerned about the reports from other workers who say her father was not checked on through the course of the day.
 She alleges his death was a result of negligence.